-The office for External Affairs is the designated official contact point for Niue with other governments, as well as regional and international Organisations.
+The Office for External Affairs is the designated official contact point for Niue with other governments, as well as regional and international organisations.
 The function of the office is to keep government informed of all developments, which may affect Niue economically, socially, and environmentally.

-The Office of External Affairs also advises government on any human resource development issues.
-The Constitution of Niue provides that the Office of External Affairs may request the New Zealand Government assistance in matters concerning defence, security and international law.
+The Office of External Affairs advises government on any human resource development issues.
+The

+Constitution of Niue provides that the Office of External Affairs may request assistance from the New Zealand Government in matters concerning defense, security and international law.

-External Affairs is responsible for the facilitation of the process of becoming a signatory, accession or ratification to international legal instruments.
-An external affairs officer is with the Ministry of Foreign Affairs (MFAT) in New Zealand to collate a cohesive list of all legal instruments, which NZ has signed on Niue's behalf.
-Niue would therefore, be informed of all requirements for compliance to individual Agreements.
+The Office of External Affairs is also responsible for Niue becoming a signatory, by accession or ratification, to international legal instruments.
+An external affairs officer is stationed with the Ministry of Foreign Affairs (MFAT) in New Zealand to collate a list of all legal instruments, which NZ has signed on Niue's behalf.
+Niue would thereby be informed of all requirements for compliance to individual Agreements.